 We encourage parents to make appointments outside of school hours.
 However, if this is not possible, your child should bring a letter to Reception or send an email to email@example.com the day before the appointment, stating the reason for the appointment, the date and time he or she needs to leave.
 In the interests of your child’s safety, please make it clear if he or she is to be collected or allowed to leave school alone for the appointment.
 Please ensure your child returns to school after the appointment, if at all possible.
 It is not acceptable for a child to miss a day of learning to attend a dentist appointment or something similar.

 How do I obtain permission for my child to have time off school to attend a family funeral or other such event?

 As a rule, requests during term time will be refused, unless the circumstances are exceptional.
 Any request must be made on the Holiday Request form (available from Reception) at least 2 weeks before the proposed absence, giving as much detail as possible including why the holiday cannot be taken during the school holiday time.
 Each request will be considered individually by the Headteacher.

 If permission for a holiday during school time has not been granted and your child is away from school, the absence will be marked as ‘unauthorised’.
-For a guidance on authorised and unauthorised absences, please refer to our Attendance and Punctuality Policy published on our website.

 If you have any concerns regarding your child’s attendance, please contact your child’s mentor or the school Reception.